ARPANPATRA111/aws/modules/module01.md

 Easily deploy your applications in multiple geographic locations around the world with just a few clicks.
 This allows you to provide lower latency and a better experience for your customers at a global scale, without the expense and time of building data centers overseas.

 ---

+## AWS Global Infrastructure

+AWS's infrastructure is designed for **high availability** and **fault tolerance**, ensuring your applications are resilient and always accessible.
+This is achieved through a multi-layered structure.

+* **Regions:** A **Region** is a physical location in the world where AWS clusters data centers (e.g., Ohio, USA; Paris, France; Tokyo, Japan).
+* **Availability Zones (AZs):** Each Region consists of three or more isolated and physically separate **Availability Zones**.
+An AZ is one or more discrete data centers with redundant power, networking, and connectivity.
+By running applications across multiple AZs, you can protect them from a single point of failure.
+* **Data Centers:** These are the secure buildings that house the physical servers and hardware that run the AWS cloud.

+If a disaster (or a simple spilled latte) takes out a single data center, your application can failover to another one within the same AZ.
+If an entire AZ is affected, it can failover to another AZ in the same Region, ensuring your customers are never impacted.

+---

+## The Shared Responsibility Model

+When it comes to security, responsibility is shared between you and AWS.
+A helpful analogy is securing a house: AWS builds the strong walls and solid doors, but you are responsible for locking them.

+### AWS Responsibility: Security **OF** the Cloud

+AWS is responsible for protecting the infrastructure that runs all of the AWS services.
+This includes:

+* **Physical Security** of the data centers.
+* **Hardware and Software Infrastructure** (compute, storage, networking).
+* **Network Infrastructure** and the **Hypervisor** (virtualization) layer.

+### Customer Responsibility: Security **IN** the Cloud

+You are responsible for securing the resources you create and the data you put in the cloud.
+This includes:

+* **Customer Data:** You control who can access your data and are responsible for encrypting it.
+* **Platform, Applications, and Operating System:** You are responsible for patching the OS, managing user access, and securing your applications.
+* **Network and Firewall Configuration:** You control your own network access rules, like who can send traffic to your instances.